 There may be no other industry that confronts quite the array of employee relations challenges seen in healthcare.
 A World Health Report on human capital management and the healthcare industry noted, “… arguably the most important of the health system inputs, the performance and the benefits the system can deliver depend largely upon the knowledge, skills and motivation of those individuals responsible for delivering health services.”

-Yet employee relations difficulties abound.
-Here are 5 employee relations challenges confronting healthcare now and set to try human resources for years to come:
+Yet, employee relations difficulties abound!
+Here are five employee relations challenges confronting healthcare now and set to try human resources for years to come:

 1. Long, non-daylight shift work increases employee error rates